siliconchris1973/fairytale/README.md

 An interface to stored json files that contain the necessary meta data on the nfc tags.
 Within each json file a nfc tag and the corresponding mp3 files are described.

-To start the TagDB service execute:
+To start the TagDB service with nodemon monitoring execute:

+     npm start

+Without nodemon:

      node tagDbService.js

-### Optional components
-#### rfidService.js
+#### nfcService.js
 The RFID and NFC tag reader.
 It listens on port 3003 and exposes it's endpoint to /api/v1/rfid for json and html clients.

-To start the RFID and NFC Reader execute:
+To start the RFID and NFC Reader with nodemon monitoring execute:

+     npm start

+Without nodemon:

+     node nfcService.js

+### Optional components
+#### ledService.js
+The driver for the leds.
+It listens on port 3005 and exposes it's endpoint to /api/v1/rfid for json and html clients.

+To start the LED Service with nodemon monitoring execute:

+     npm start

+Without nodemon:

-     node rfidService.js
+     node ledService.js

 #### fileService.js
 The file uploader only exposes a html formm at the moment and is available on port 3002 at /api/v1/file To start the optional fileService (for uploading files) execute:

      node fileService.js

+## interacting with the application
+### via curl on command line

+     curl -X GET -H "Content-type: application/json" -H "Accept: application/json"  "http://deepthought.local:3002/api/v1/player/{"id":"0443e222e74c81"}"

 ## Create Content to play
 For the play to actually play a file, two things need to be done: